This post may contain affiliate links.

 - Preheat oven to 350 degrees.
 Line 2 baking sheets with parchment and set aside.

 - Cream butter and sugar together with a hand or stand mixer until fluffy.
 Add egg yolk and mix well.

-- Slowly add flour and continue to mix – the dough will be thick and dense.
+- Slowly add flour, ½ cup at a time, and continue to mix – the dough will be thick and dense.

 - Using a spoon or a #40 scoop, form cookie dough into small balls.
 Place on prepared cookie sheets.

 - Using your thumb, or the bottom of a wooden spoon make an indention in the center of the cookie and fill it with preserves.